bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Update `README.md` release notes.
 - Keep `RELEASE.txt` in sync with the README release notes.
+- Keep `RELEASE_HISTORY.md` complete and stand-alone.
 - Update website source under `simplejavamail.org` for API/config documentation changes, but do not push the website unless explicitly approved.
 - Add migration notes for behavior changes, removed API, changed defaults, or compatibility-impacting fixes.

 Release-note retention:

 - `RELEASE.txt` keeps the full release history.
+- `RELEASE_HISTORY.md` also keeps the full release history and must stand alone.
+It starts with the latest release and continues through the archive; do not move notes out of it just because README shows recent progress too.
-- `README.md` should stay readable and lively, but should not become the full archive.
+- `README.md` shows recent progress, not the full archive.
+Keep everything under one `Latest progress` heading.
-- On major releases, trim older README release notes while keeping all notes from the current major line.
+- Keep the last major release visible in `README.md` until a newer major release exists, even after minor or patch releases ship.
 - Major releases create the primary release-note story.
+A narrative section such as `The Short Version` is acceptable for a major release when it helps explain the release line.
+- Regular minor and patch releases should usually be concise bullets that speak for themselves and link to GitHub issues for details.
+Do not force the major-release narrative format onto ordinary releases.
-Keep the README, `RELEASE.txt`, and GitHub release body in sync.
+- Keep the latest-release notes aligned across `README.md`, `RELEASE.txt`, `RELEASE_HISTORY.md`, and the GitHub release body, with detail level adjusted to each surface.
-- Minor releases normally create their own primary release-note story.
+- Minor releases normally create their own primary release-note entry.
 If a minor release follows closely in the wake of a major release and is still part of that same release wave, absorb it into the current major-line notes instead.
 - Patch releases are absorbed into their parent minor release notes in the same primary note style.
 Do not create a separate patch-release story unless the user explicitly asks.
 - When a patch is absorbed, place each change in the section where it belongs: bug fixes under fixes, dependency bumps under dependencies, packaging fixes under build/release maintenance, and API/docs additions under the relevant feature or enhancement section.
 - The active release-note header may be a version range, for example `v9.0.0 - v9.0.2`, while the body remains organized by feature/fix/dependency sections.